Amorano/Jovi_GLSL/README.md

 ### CUSTOM SHADERS

 You are able to add your own shaders such that they compile into nodes at ComfyUI load time.
-Custom shaders that are local to your machine will have a 🧙🏽‍♀️ wizard icon at the end of their name.
+Custom shaders that are local to your machine will have a 🦄 (uniforn emoji) at the end of their name.
 The default location for local shaders is to search a folder in the root of Jovimetrix:

 `<ComfyUI>/custom_nodes/Jovi_GLSL/user`